 As we move forward we set our sights on continued growth.
 Finding more veterans to join our organization and be a part of the great things we do.
 We are blessed with some truly incredible veterans within our post who donate many hours of precious time to supporting our programs and I cannot thank you all enough.
 So much goes on behind the scenes to make the post “tick” and it is the dedication to one another that makes this so much fun to do.
 The holidays are a time to look back in retrospect and smile, laugh, and even cry.
 But as the calendar turns so must our post.
 Let’s look forward to a new year of great opportunity and seize this very opportunity to grow our Post, our community partnership and our citizenship.

-This is a great time for Post 247 as we look to our new facility and new opportunities to strengthen and partner within the community.
-Thank you for your service and your continued support of our Post.
+Thank you all for your service to your country and your continued support of Harold J. Davis Post 247.
 Thank you for allowing me to be Post Commander.